St. Laurence Saxon Church, Bradford on Avon

 The age and extraordinary history of this tiny church, and its very simplicity, together with its glorious golden stone and lofty architecture embrace you and draw you to sit and spend time in the silence.
 The sun reflecting on some of the Saxon stonework around the altar can be particularly striking.
 And when ‘two or three’ are gathered together in worship, the place comes alive (and has a very special acoustic).

-June-September: Anglican Eucharist every Friday at noon, Compline 1st Sunday at 6 pm, Evensong (with Holy Trinity Choir) 4th Sunday at 6 pm.
-Other occasional services, including a Lutheran service 11 am-2 pm on Sunday 1st May, a Roman Catholic Mass at 6 pm on Wednesday 22nd June, and the annual Orthodox Pilgrimage all day on Saturday 23rd July.
+June-September: Compline 1st Sunday at 6 pm, Evensong (with Holy Trinity Choir) 4th Sunday at 6 pm.
+Contact the Hospitaller for the dates of the occasional services in 2019 - including a Lutheran service, a Roman Catholic Mass and the annual Orthodox Pilgrimage.

 Church Street, Bradford on Avon, Wiltshire, BA15 1LW, United Kingdom

 By car: A363 passes through the town centre.
 From Bath turn right at the bottom of the hill, by the Swan Hotel, into Church Street.
 From Trowbridge, turn left at The Swan Hotel.
 The Saxon Church is at the far end of Church Street on the right

 By public transport (rail/bus):Bradford on Avon Station 7 minutes walk over footbridge.
 Buses stop in the town centre, near the station.

 : No wheelchair access unfortunately due to narrow Saxon doorways and steps in.
 Nearest toilet facilities at Holy Trinity Church (across the road).
 Attractive small garden surrounding the church, with a seat (a few steps to get in).
 Pleasant view across to Holy Trinity and along Church Street from the garden.
 Plenty of refreshments and accommodation available in the Town centre and locally.